mcibique/vue-testing-examples/README.md

 });
 ```

 This time the callback is executed and our flag is set to true, but we created another problem.
 The callback is executed synchronously instead.
 That changes the order of execution which means we are not testing how code runs in production.
 And we still cannot test a state of our component after 2s and we are still unsure about timeout cancellation.
-Let's involve a library that was built-in for this and has a better control over `setTimeout` and it's execution: [lolex](https://github.com/sinonjs/lolex).
+Let's involve a library that was built-in for this and has a better control over `setTimeout` and its execution: [lolex](https://github.com/sinonjs/lolex).
 Lolex has an API which can mock `setTimeout` and allow us to jump in time by 100ms, by 1s, by 1 day while our test is executing (that means the test execution is not paused for 2s).

 ```js
 import { expect } from 'chai';